Monitoring & Logging: Tools to Keep Servers Healthy and Secure

 Integrating into DevOps and CI/CD

-Monitoring and logging should not be afterthoughts β€” they must be embedded in development workflows.
-This includes:
+Monitoring and logging should not be afterthoughts β€” they must be embedded in development workflows aligned with server administration and automation.

 • Tracking application performance in staging environments before deployment.